qmk/qmk_firmware/keyboards/clawsome/fightpad/readme.md

 This is a 2x7 macropad.

 * Keyboard Maintainer: [AAClawson](https://github.com/AlisGraveNil)
-* Hardware Supported: Los Numeros, Pro Micro, Elite-C
+* Hardware Supported: FightPad; Pro Micro or Elite-C
 * Hardware Availability: www.clawboards.xyz

 Make example for this keyboard (after setting up your build environment):